Short Trips: Companions

 Dialogue Triumphs: Dr Urtiman: 'Flirting, with waste-paper baskets?
 No, Ms Xafta, I think not.
 Desk tidies, you could understand it.'

 Continuity: Fodorans have pale blue skin, and they come from a different solar system.
-One works on XZ49.
+One works on XZ49 as an admin assistant.
 Galactic Studium Generale funds academic projects that have to be open to outsiders.

 The Doctor again uses his alias of Dr. Smith, and visits Zoe whilst posing as an academic from the "Temporal Institute", also referred to as the "Gallifrey Institute".
 He is still serving his exile on Earth and has been sent by the Time Lords to re-imprint Zoe's mental conditioning, although he intends to try and gently coax temporal equations from her that she learned during her time with him, so that he can once more control the TARDIS.
 The sight of the TARDIS, which the Doctor tries to avoid her seeing, causes Zoe to have a sudden flood of memories, after which her mental conditioning is re-imprinted.